wyhaines/docs-test/docs/learn/tce/trb.md

 ## Protocol overview

-To submit a certificate `Cert`, the subnet validator broadcasts a message `m = (Cert, digest(S_j))` to the TCE nodes it is connected to.
+To submit a certificate `Cert`, the subnet broadcasts a message `m = (Cert, digest(S_j))` to the TCE nodes it is connected to.
 Upon receiving this message, the TCE nodes propagate it to the rest of the TCE network via _gossip_.

 :::tip Reminder
 `digest(S_j)` contains incoming (from the point of view of subnet `S_j`) certificates sent by other subnets since `S_j`'s last certificate.